mirte-robot/mirte-documentation/doc/tutorials/programming.rst

 Creating your own ROS packages/nodes
 ------------------------------------

-Mirte already uses a ROS workspace located at ~/mirte_ws.
+MIRTE already uses a ROS workspace located at ~/mirte_ws.
 The easiest way to get started is to use this workspace an create your own packages and nodes in this workspace.
 You can achieve this by executing the following commands: